Skip Navigation

 • Check in with your midwife or doctor.

 Fewer than 1 in 4 babies are exclusively breastfed at the 6-month mark.
 Even when breastfeeding is going well, it still takes time and supplies.
-When it isn’t going well, it may requires working with an IBCLC, which may be an out-of-pocket expense, renting or buying a hospital grade breast pump, supplements, doctor’s visit and more.
+When it isn’t going well, it may require working with a lactation consultant.
+Check out our lactation services to connect with a lactation specialist

-In the US, Black parents still face the greatest barriers to breastfeeding: while nearly 70% of black parents start out breastfeeding, most stop before postpartum week #7.
+In the U.S., Black parents still face the greatest barriers to breastfeeding: while nearly 70% of Black parents start breastfeeding, most stop before they’re 7 weeks postpartum.
 Some of the obstacles reported by people of color include lack of social, work, and cultural support, as well as lack of access to information that supports breastfeeding.

 But, while you may choose to stop breastfeeding early for many reasons (and that’s okay!), you shouldn’t be forced to stop due to a lack of support, particularly in the workplace.
 How quickly you return to work can range from months to just days after giving birth.
 And if you choose to breastfeed, workplace lactation protections are critical for continuing to feed you baby after you return.